10 Ways to Banish Flies from the Barn

 0

-It’s summertime—there’s more time to ride and more time to spend outside with your horse.
+It’s almost summertime—there’s more time to ride and more time to spend outside with your horse.
 Unfortunately, the warm weather also means more time for flies to start reproducing.
 Flies will soon be tormenting your horse, if they aren’t already.
 But all is not lost; you can fight back.
-The following 10 methods of fly control go a long way toward keeping fly populations under control.
+The following 10 methods of fly control go a long way toward keeping fly populations under control at the barn, for the sake of you and your horse.

 1. Manure Management

-Probably the single most important way of controlling flies is proper manure disposal.
+Probably the single most important way of fly control is proper disposal of horse manure.
 Stable flies, the most annoying of all the biting flies that bother horses, breed in manure.
 Houseflies also prefer manure for reproduction.

 The best way to keep these fly numbers down is to frequently remove manure from your horse’s stall or paddock.
 Barn aisles, turnout areas and riding arenas should also be cleaned.
 Clean at least once a day; more often if you can.